This brochure describes

 The Bulloo River at Quilpie has well documented history of flooding dating back to 1950 with Thargomindah having records dating back to 1949.
 The flood of May 1989, 2010 and to a lesser extent the flood of April 1990, caused inundation of many properties in both the Quilpie and Thargomindah districts.
 The significant flood peaks at Quilpie and Thargomindah are shown in the figures below.

 The Bureau's Flood Warning Centre issues Flood Warnings and River Height Bulletins for the Bulloo River during flood events.
-River height predictions are issued for Thargomindah when moderate flood levels are likely to be exceeded.
+Specific river height predictions are focussed on the main townships of Quilpie and Thargomindah.

 The Quilpie and Bulloo Shire Councils may be able to provide further information on flooding in your area of the Bulloo River catchment.